 The good news is that these mistakes are easily avoidable.

-Since starting NewlyNamed in 2019, we’ve helped thousands of couples successfully navigate the name change after marriage process.
+Since starting NewlyNamed in 2019, we’ve helped hundreds of thousands of couples successfully navigate the name change after marriage process.

 Here are the most common name change mistakes and how you can avoid them: